How to Do Food Inventory in a Restaurant: 10 Critical Mistakes to Avoid

 If you take a cavalier approach to restaurant inventory management, you’re putting your business at serious risk.
 Winging it when it comes to your food inventory opens the door for inaccurate reporting, theft, and a high food variance that’s damaging to your bottom line.

 This is definitely not a legitimate inventory strategy, and it’s time to reconsider things if you’ve been playing it by ear up until now.

 With the current technology available to restaurants, trying to keep an accurate food inventory manually will slow you down and leave room for human error.
 And inaccurate accounting can be incredibly costly for your restaurant – shrinkage could occur, or ordering too much stock could lead to unnecessary waste.
 Considering the amount of calculations and analysis that goes into inventory management, using a software will be significantly beneficial.

 Inventory tracking software also provides you with data and insights you can’t see from a spreadsheet.
 It can do the hard work for you by crunching numbers and analyzing patterns that you can use to inform future financial decisions.
 The convenience of a software will eliminate the majority of the hassle that comes with inventory management, while saving you time and freeing up your headspace for other important business tasks.

 Organizing your food inventory is one of the most crucial aspects of managing inventory quickly and accurately.
 Every product should have a specific place in your fridge or on your shelves.
 If a staff member moves an item, they should expect to have to put it back exactly where they found it after use.
 If you want to improve efficiency and ensure staff can find everything easily, organize your food inventory into categories and create labels for storage areas.

-Regardless of how you organize your stock, be sure to train your staff to keep shelves and fridges clean, and always rotate your products to avoid costly food waste.
+Regardless of how you organize your stock, be sure to train your staff to keep shelves and fridges clean, and always rotate your products to avoid costly food waste in restaurants.